About Xochil Herrera: The Chicago Pattern Maker

 Serves on the Executive Board as Secretary (2021-present) for the Apparel Industry Board Inc. (AIBI).
 Board Member since 2019; member since 2007.
 Advancing industry education and resources for fashion professionals in Illinois.

-Member since 2007, former Regional Director (2017-2018) and Board Member (2014-2016) for The Fashion Group International of Chicago (FGI); Planned relevant programming for fashion industry professionals.
+Former Regional Director (2017-2018) and Board Member (2014-2016) for The Fashion Group International of Chicago (FGI), joined 2007.
+Planned event programming for fashion industry professionals.
+Lead social and digital communications.

 On-Set Tailor